Skip to main content

 Wisconsin Car Accident Report Basics

-No matter how good a driver you are, you still could be involved in a car accident.
-If it happens, take a deep breath and move your car out of the roadway, if safe to do so.
-Once you're certain everyone is fine, Wisconsin law requires you to follow specific reporting procedures depending on the seriousness of the crash.
-The following overview will get you up to speed on Wisconsin car accident report basics.
+Wisconsin law requires you to follow specific reporting procedures depending on the seriousness of the crash.
+The following overview will get you up to speed on the basics of Wisconsin car accident reports.

-This chart provides a summary of Wisconsin laws and procedures for filing a car crash report.
+The chart below summarizes Wisconsin laws and procedures for filing a car crash report.

-Wisconsin law requires you to immediately notify police after a car accident involving:
+Wisconsin law requires you to immediately notify a law enforcement officer after an auto accident involving:

 • Injuries or death